johnae/spook/README.md

 -- notify takes an arbitrary number of arguments where each is -- a notifier - either for requiring or the table of functions -- to use.
-Let's add the built-in terminal_notifier. notify = require('notify')!.add 'terminal_notifier'
+Let's add the built-in terminal_notifier. notify = require('notify')! notify.add 'terminal_notifier'

 -- If we find 'notifier' in the path, let's
 -- add that notifier also.
-success, notifier = pcall require, 'notifier' notify.add notifier if success
+We fail silently otherwise. pcall notify.add, 'notifier'

 -- spookfile_helpers is not included inside the spook binary, -- it's rather just some helpers in a file in this repo.